wellsst/circuitshuffle/README.md

 * Hide signup prompts if user logged in eg on intro page
 * Add own custom exercises - better than simple version
 * Deleting of custom exercises - better than simple version
-* Move the LoginController email HTML to be streaming groovy template or similar
+* Move the `LoginController` email HTML to be streaming groovy template or similar
+* Display logged in as username  (needs alignment)
+* Compress nr of history rows - create summaries on a scheduled basis, only needed since the free Heroku has 10k limit!
+* Support for Admin users

 ## WIP

-* Display logged in as username  (needs alignment)

 * Option during workout to skip current rep
-* Option to not do exercise (from exercise list, temporarily for user)
+* Screen block when saving etc...
 * Add own custom exercises - needs to be owned by user
 * Deleting of custom exercises - check if user owns